svaksha/Julia.jl/Programming-Paradigms.md

 + [jenks.jl](https://github.com/scw/jenks.jl)
 + [julia-prettyshow](https://github.com/toivoh/julia-prettyshow) :: A module to provide simple pretty printing facilities with base functionality for indentation etc, and a `pshow` (pretty show) implementation for julia ASTs.
 + [LHEF.jl](https://github.com/Keno/LHEF.jl) :: Quick and dirty implementation of the Les Houches Event Format, for particle Physics, in terms of Fortran commonblocks where the information is embedded in a minimal XML-style structure.
++ [MacroTools.jl](https://github.com/one-more-minute/MacroTools.jl) :: A library providing helpful tools for writing macros, notably a very simple templating system with some functions.
 + [Modifyfield.jl](https://github.com/StephenVavasis/Modifyfield.jl) :: It creates functions to modify immutable fields of a composite type inside a container.
 + [MPFI.jl](https://github.com/andrioni/MPFI.jl) :: A MPFI wrapper for Julia.
 + [MutableStrings.jl](https://github.com/tanmaykm/MutableStrings.jl) :: Mutable string types for Julia.